daisymarie128/code-references-dev/README.md

-# Basic prototyping boilerplate - release-1.0
-This is a boilerplate made for quick prototyping using es6 and scss.
+## Code Refrences
+This will be a collection of code examples I've made for my own reference. <br>
+In particular it will be a reference for visual code examples, like threejs and canvas/animation libraries.

 ### How to run
 `npm install`<br>